neerajchowdary889/Library-Management-System/README.md

 D.S.A end semester 2 group project

-Trying to implement a model Library Management System using Data Structure concepts in Java and Mysql.
+Trying to implement a model Library Management System using Data Structure concepts in Java; Mysql.